 Most cats enter a state of semi-ecstasy when rubbed on that sweet spot under the chin.
 This is in part because it feels nice, and partly because they’re marking us as their territory.

-The most likely explanation is a common condition — acne.
+The most likely explanation for a crusty chin in a cat is a common condition — acne.
 Or, to be accurate, feline acne.

 The Signs of Feline Acne